 There is a romance to certain bridges that no one can really deny.
-Covered bridges, or bridges over beautiful streams and rivers — it doesn't really matter, there is something romantic about them.
+Covered bridges, or simply bridges over beautiful streams and rivers — it doesn't really matter, there is something romantic about them.
 What is it?
 Is it the rich history?
 Is it the charm?
-The wood, or steel used to build these beautiful pieces of art?
+The wood or steel used to build these beautiful pieces of art?
 I am not really sure, probably all of the above.

 Jay Covered Bridge

 This wooden covered bridge is on the East Branch of the Ausable River in Jay.
 The Jay Covered Bridge is one of only 29 covered bridges in New York state, and there are only two in the Adirondack Mountains.
 The bridge was destroyed by a flood in 1856 and rebuilt in 1857, using truss, which is a relatively rare, patented support system for bridges by Howe Truss.
 It is the only remaining Howe Truss bridge in the Adirondacks.
 Since being rebuilt in 1857 it has been considered a Jay landmark.
 Tragedy struck again in 1953 when a heavy truck fell through the floor of the bridge and once again it needed replacement.
 Two years later traffic was moved to a new steel bridge downstream.
 The famous Jay Covered Bridge is now (since 2006) used as a pedestrian walkway and bike path, and of course for beautiful photography.